SimoSbara/ppc-gcc-macports/README.md

 # ppc-gcc-macports
-Precompiled GCC compilers for PowerPC G4 7450
+Precompiled GCC compilers for PowerPC G4 7450 on Mac OS 10.5.8